veritone/veritone-sdk/packages/veritone-react-common/README.md

 React components and related code

 ## Running the dev environment
-`npm start`: run the examples site
+`yarn start`: run the examples site

-`npm run build:watch`: watch files and produce a new dist bundle on any changes.
+`yarn run build:watch`: watch files and produce a new dist bundle on any changes.
 This is convenient when developing projects that import from veritone-react-common, as they will immediately pick up the new code through their imports.

+`yarn run test` and `yarn run test:watch`: run tests (`:watch` will autorun on file changes)

 ## Troubleshooting
 problems with storybook can usually be resolved by `cd`ing to the veritone-sdk root and running `yarn install --force`